developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ## Engine
 ### EngineInUse
 Permits the selection of a rendering engine (IE or Webkit) when deploying a Webkit installation of Enterprise Browser to Windows CE6 or Windows Mobile 6.5 and above.
-If you are deploying an IE-only installation, Webkit will not be available as an option.
+If deploying an IE-only installation, Webkit will not be available as an option.

 **Possible Values**: